fbpx

 Water is the lifeblood of our gardens

 A precious commodity that maintains healthy plants and attracts wildlife, the role of water, how we use it and conserve it, has never been more important.
-Over half of the 3,500 gardens that open for the National Garden Scheme have water features ranging from solar powered fountains in small ponds to meandering natural streams, bog gardens, ponds, pools and lakes.
-We take a look at some of the wonderful water features in gardens opening for us in 2022.
+Over half of the 3,300 gardens that open for the National Garden Scheme have water features ranging from solar powered fountains in natural swimming ponds and stately rills to barrel ponds and water gardens in Belfast sinks, the variety in our gardens is inspiring.
+We take a look at some of the wonderful water features in gardens opening for us in 2025.

-Small, naturalistic ponds can make a huge difference to any garden and are relatively simple to create.
-Three that work beautifully in their setting are at Clover Cottage in Cambridgeshire, 59 Thistleton Road in Rutland and 2 Hillside Cottage in Durham.
+Small, naturalistic ponds can also make a huge difference to any garden and are relatively simple to create.
+Three that work beautifully in their setting are at Clover Cottage in Cambridgeshire, the Old Church House in Bedfordshire and the Cowper & Newton Museum Gardens in Buckinghamshire.

 Clover Cottage is a small garden packed with inspiring ideas on the use of space, squeezing in a pond with pebble beach attracts a wide variety of insects and wildlife into this charming cottage plot.
 Open in February, March and June the garden gives a taster of life through the seasons from gorgeous spring flowers to billowing roses.